 Do you have a subconscious block?
+Here’s how to find out (and fix it)

-You know the quotes - "Insanity is doing the same thing over and over again and expecting different results."
+"Insanity is doing the same thing over and over again and expecting different results."

 (It’s usually attributed to Albert Einstein but the internet says it wasn’t actually him.
 But whatever, that’s not actually the point here).

-And here’s another fun quote from Henry Ford - “If you always do what you’ve always done, you’ll always get what you’ve always got.”
+“If you always do what you’ve always done, you’ll always get what you’ve always got.”

 And your subconscious is wicked fast.